LeonSong1995/MeDuSA/docs/documentation/01_About.md

 - `fixCov`: A matrix (vector) of fixed covariates in the model (i.e., covariates for estimating cell-state abundance).
 The default value is NULL.
 - `markerGene`: A character vector of marker genes over the cell-state trajectory.
 The default value is NULL.
 With the default, MeDuSA selects genes using the GAM-Wald or Wilcoxon rank-sum test.
 - `method`: A character variable to specify the method used in selecting marker genes (wilcox or gam).
 The default value is wilcox.
-- `GeneNumber`: A numeric variable to determine the number of signature genes.
+- `geneNumber`: A numeric variable to determine the number of signature genes.
 The default value is 200.
 - `span`: A numeric variable to control the degree of smoothing for loess.
 - `neighbor`: A numeric variable to determine the number of neighboring cells used in smoothing (do not use when the smooth method is loess).
 - `fractional`: A Boolean variable to determine whether to normalize the estimated cell-state abundance to the fractional abundance (0,1).